 - Oil, transmission fluid and coolant levels should be checked at a scheduled service appointment, based on the miles indicated in the owner’s manual.

-- Make sure each reservoir is full and if you see any sign of fluid leakage, take your vehicle to the repair shop to be serviced.
+- Brake, power steering and windshield washer fluids should also be checked regularly.
+Make sure each reservoir is full and, if you see any sign of fluid leakage, take your vehicle to the repair shop to be serviced.

 - Most importantly, make sure you have sufficient fuel to get you to your destination safely.

 How many of us regularly walk around our vehicle to see if everything looks in order?
 This simple habit can ensure you have a safe drive and only takes a few minutes.
 In your walk around the vehicle, check for proper tire inflation, clean windows, headlights and mirrors, fluid leaks, and wear of windshield wiper blades.
 Throughout this walk keep an eye out for any obstacles around your vehicle, such as playing children and parked cars.
 Finally, assess your driving environment before you head out on the road by checking the weather forecast, road conditions, traffic predictions and possible construction detours.

 To learn more about safe car maintenance and how to maintain your driving skills, consider taking the AARP Smart Driver course — AARP Driver Safety’s flagship offering and the nation’s first and largest refresher course designed specifically for older drivers.
 The AARP Smart Driver course is available in a classroom and online, in both English and Spanish.
 AARP membership is not required to take the course.
 In some states, you may even be eligible for a multiyear insurance discount upon completion of the course.*

 For more information, visit www.aarp.org/safedriving or call 877-846-3299.

 *The insurance premium discount is not available in all states for the online or the classroom versions of the course.
 Please consult your insurance agent for further details.